-Of the proposed project changes, the new retaining walls would be particularly noticeable; they would require the cutting back of existing embankments as well as tree removals.
+Of the proposed project changes, the new retaining walls would be particularly noticeable to travelers along Pleasanton-Sunol Road, west of I-680; they would require the cutting back of existing embankments as well as tree removals.
 For example, a retaining wall of approximately 549 feet in length and up to 14 feet in height would be cut into the steep slope along the east side of the northbound I-680 on-ramp (Retaining Wall no. 5, described in Section 1.7.3 and shown in Figure 1-2).
 This retaining wall is anticipated to have cable railing along the top.
-While the proposed retaining walls and other changes will likely alter the visual character and quality of the project area, project features and avoidance and minimization measures will increase the compatibility of the proposed changes with the surrounding environment.